 Have you ever wondered how sex and gender impacts health and wellness?
-Similar to how men and women often navigate the workplace differently due to gender bias, there is also a similar gender bias when it comes to navigating the healthcare system.
+Similar to how men and women often navigate the workplace differently due to gender bias, there is also a similar gender bias when it comes to navigating the healthcare system, with significant gaps in women’s health research.

 In an article for Grazia, women’s health specialist Dr. Larisa Corda, said “ the health gender gap is fed by perceptions of women as being over-emotional and exaggerating the extent of their pain and suffering.”
 In fact, research shows women are half as likely as men to get painkillers after surgery.

-Women’s Heart Attack Symptoms
+Women’s Health and Heart Attack Symptoms

-Heart disease is one of the leading causes of death for women, yet a lot of people do not know that men’s and women’s heart attack symptoms are not the same.
+Heart disease is one of the leading causes of death for women.
+Yet, a lot of people do not know that men’s and women’s heart attack symptoms are not the same.

 Since these symptoms are much less severe than what they previously thought a heart attack might feel like, many women or doctors dismiss this pain as anxiety or acid reflux.
 This highlights the need for more women-focused research in core health specialties and raising awareness to help prevent or mitigate symptoms of common health issues for women.